 Madison County Sheriff’s Department Rules and Regulations for Visitation

-Visitation will be held each week for all floors.
+Inmate’s has to be here 30 days to receive a visit.
 Currently, each floor is designated a visitation day:

 Housing 2 – Sunday